albertoggago/tarifas/README.md

 1 - Run localserver: npm start

-2 - Go in the browser: http://localhost:8000/src/tarifas.html
+2 - Go in the browser: http://localhost:8000/ (it's a Frame)

-3 - Pruebas unitarias karma+jasmine ponemos: npm test
+3 - Mock test: npm test

 ## Versiones

 ### 0.3.0

-Primera version con angular
-Implemento:
+Frirst version:

-1 - primer script sencillo
+1 - Adaptation JS a Angular
+2 - Adaption of Unit Mock,
+3 - New module "tarifasApp"
+4 - New controller "tarifasListaController"

 ### 0.1.0 0.2.0

-Versiones previas, no subidas a Github y sin documentacion
+Previous versions, not included in Git.